How to stretch or shrink a die.

 Joni 🙂

-If you would like to order online please use host code QWA2RYRY to help Cheryl.
+If you would like to order online please use host code CWN6WTHK.
+This will help me to get some goodies for the Open House.
+Please use my website when ordering, http://jonidaniel.stampinup.net.
 If you prefer to order in person please contact me.
-This code will be good until Monday evening at 7:30 pm.

 Happy Crafting!